Getting to and from NAIA

 If you are connecting between NAIA and Clark International Airport, the most practical option is the Genesis Transport Premium Point-to-Point bus service.
 Starting late March 2026, they offer a free shuttle service for verified passengers.

 Check the latest timetable on the Genesis Transport website before you go.
-The service runs around the clock, but departures are still scheduled, and Genesis notes that schedules may change without prior notice.
+The service runs around the clock, but departures follow a set schedule, and Genesis notes that times may change without notice.

 To avail of the free shuttle, you need to present your: